 - Runner Beans

 - Lima Beans

-The Fabaceae family are a pretty care free lot.
+The Fabaceae family are a pretty carefree lot.
 Given good soil and proper water they should be pretty easy for you to grow.
-There are a few soil borne viral or bacterial diseases that will effect this family and a few common pests.
+There are a few soil borne viral or bacterial diseases that will affect this family and a few common pests.
 But unless you have really bad luck this family should be easy to grow.
 All of the members of the Fabaceae family have the added benefit of enriching your soil with added nitrogen.
-A bacteria that grows in the root system of these plants actually “fixes” nitrogen from the air, supplying your peas or beans with all the nitrogen they need and adding nitrogen to your soil as well.
+A bacteria that grows in the root system of these plants actually “fix” nitrogen from the air, supplying your peas or beans with all the nitrogen they need and adding nitrogen to your soil as well.

 Family Name: Solanaceae

 The Solanaceae family is one of the most popular and important families in home gardening.
 Nearly all of the plants in this family originated in the tropical climates of central and South America.
 That means they like moist fertile soil.
 They also have many pests and diseases in common.
 This makes crop rotation extra important for this family.
 In fact, if for no other reason, the Solanaceae families need for rotation means you have to get a crop rotation system going in your garden!